rockettheme/docs/Docs/wordpress/themes/diametric/demo_header.md

 -----
 ![][demo]

-Here's the widget breakdown for the Header section:
+Here is the widget breakdown for the Header section:

 * RokSprocket

 #### RokSprocket
 The main Header showcase located near the top of the demo is a RokSprocket widget.
-You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.
+You will need to do two things to prepare this widget so that it looks similar to the one in the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Features** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].